-Cover letters are a valuable resource carefully read by Chairs and Appointment Committees and strong applicants know this.
-A good cover letter demonstrates you are much more than just your CV and must be well written, succinct, evidence based and it should demonstrate that you are qualified and passionate.
-When achieved, it offers the first chance to separate yourself from other candidates and will ‘dare them not to appoint you’.
-But for a cover letter to be of any value it needs to be both accessible and readable.
+Your cover letter really does offer the first chance to separate yourself from other candidates and to ‘dare them not to appoint you’.
+But for a cover letter to be of any value, it needs initially to be both accessible and readable.

 Content of the Board Application Cover Letter

 This kind of opening is incredibly powerful.
-Firstly it immediately captures the reader’s attention.
+Firstly, it immediately captures the reader’s attention.
 It then demonstrates from the outset a number of positive qualities – your enthusiasm for the role, your ability to do it, your intelligence and connectedness.
-If you have researched what the board and company do, their challenges and needs – not a bad beginning.
+Assuming you have researched what the board and company do, their challenges and needs – not a bad beginning.
 More importantly, what it really does is provide evidence to the Chair that you are not a risk.

 This summary statement addresses the five key elements a Chair is looking for in a successful candidate.
 This paragraph neatly summarises your experience, your success, your achievements, your training and that you can do the role they want you to.
 Once written, insert it as your second paragraph.
 Insert it pretty much verbatim from your NED CV.
 I know many will say that duplication on your application should be avoided but you do not want this paragraph overlooked.
-It is your answer to ‘Why appoint you?’ so it is critical.
+It is your answer to “why should they appoint you?” so it is critical.

-Again, from experience I know how easy it is for employers to disregard an applicant because of ill informed or preconceived ideas.
+From experience, I know how easy it is for employers to disregard an applicant because of ill-informed or preconceived ideas.
 For this reason alone you need to ensure you are absolutely clear on any gaps in your CV.

 About the Author